pkp/docker-ojs/README.md

 When you run the `docker-compose` it will mount the volumes with persistent data and will let you share files from your host with the container.

+This is the usual volumes you will probably like to map:

 | Host                                    | Container  | Volume                                | Description                    |
 |:----------------------------------------|:----------:|:--------------------------------------|:-------------------------------|